jazzer/packup/README.markdown

     # enable password-less backup
     johannes        ALL=(ALL)NOPASSWD:/home/johannes/Software/Backup/packup/packup.py

-while of course replacing your username and path.
+whilst of course replacing your username and path.
 Exit vi(m) by typing :x and return.

+## License

+This work is released under the CC0 license (see http://creativecommons.org/publicdomain/zero/1.0/legalcode for details).
+It means you can use this for whatever purpose seems right for you.
+Enjoy!

+Nevertheless I'd be happy to hear from you in case you use or improve the code in real life!